HerbertM21/HerbertM21/README.md

-# 👨🏻‍💻 Herbert Mayorga &mdash; @HerbertM21
+# 👨🏻‍💻 Hello everyone, I am Herbert Mayorga. 👋

-Hello everyone, I am Herbert Mayorga, a future computer science engineer, with a good level of analysis and a desire to learn more every day.
+I'm a future computer science engineer, with a good level of analysis and a desire to learn more every day.

 ## 🖱 Interests
 - Front-end programming